sebreh/SquarePants/README.md

 # SquarePants

 ## Introduction
-SquarePants is a yet another library to define layouts on iOS.
+SquarePants is yet another library to do layout on iOS.
 It is different than most others in a few ways:

+- It calculates resulting layout values lazily.
 - It decouples layout from the view itself, until the moment where the layout is applied.
-- It calculates resulting layout values lazily on-demand.
 - It takes advantage of Swift 2 protocol extensions to provide a flexible API.

 ## Installation

-It is recommended you use Carthage to install SquarePants.
+It is recommended you use [Carthage](https://github.com/Carthage/Carthage) to install SquarePants.
 Simply add the following to your `Cartfile`:

 ```ruby
 github "sebreh/SquarePants" "master"